anabzovii/design-patterns/restaurant/src/lab3/README.md

 * Introduction

-I implemented Adapter, Bridge, Composite and Decorator design patterns.
+I implemented Adapter, Flyweight, Composite and Decorator design patterns.
 In the program we have a cooker and barmen.
 Both of them have their out possibilities to create meat or vegetarian salads.
-Or, neither alcoholic or nonalcoholic cocktails.
+Or, neither alcoholic cocktails.

 * Snippets from your files.